 Finally, inventory management saves you on warehousing costs.
 Storage costs increase when you have too much product to store at once or if you’re stuck with a product that’s difficult to sell, so avoiding this saves you money.

-Essential Inventory Control Methods
+Essential Inventory Store Control Methods

 Inventory is product that you’ve already paid for, but when it’s sitting on your shelves or in a warehouse, it’s not making you any money.
 That’s why effective inventory management can lead to better cash flow, and increase your bottom line.
-And while there are many different inventory management methods to use, the more common inventory management techniques are listed below.
+And while there are many different inventory management methods to use, the more common store stock management techniques are listed below.

 Establish Par Levels